 EEF research shows metacognition boosts learner progress by eight months annually.
 Younger learners build stronger skills by reflecting (Education Endowment Foundation).
 A Year 4 teacher could ask learners to rate confidence, per research by Flavell (1979).
 This helps them see when they need more help (Hartman, 1998).

-Perhaps most importantly, metacognition reduces cognitive load for both teachers and learners.
-Once students can accurately assess their own understanding, they require less constant monitoring and can direct their efforts where most needed.
-This creates more time for meaningful learning activities and deeper exploration of subject content.
+Most importantly, metacognition reduces cognitive load for both teachers and learners.
+When learners can judge their own understanding more accurately, they need less constant checking and can focus effort where it is most needed.
+This leaves more time for meaningful learning and deeper study of subject content.

 Essential Metacognitive Strategies for Teachers